shining-armour/React-Learnings/React-Redux-Exercises/ReadMe.md

     - Processing the action itself (e.g., making an asynchronous HTTP request)
     - Redirecting the action (e.g., to another piece of middleware)
     - Dispatching supplementary actions

+- Higher Order functions
+  - Redux middleware leverages a concept called higher-order functions.
+  - A higher-order function is a function that either:
+    - Accepts a function as an argument
+    - Returns a function